acidgenomics/r-basejump/README.md

 # seqcloudR

-Common R functions for use with RNA-seq, ChIP-seq, and microarrays.
+R functions for use in next-generation sequencing data analysis.

 To install, run `devtools::install_github("seqcloud/seqcloudR")` in [R](https://www.r-project.org).